skwerlman/LuaMan/README.md

 ==============
 Here is an example of a well-formed LuaMan JSON.
 It's contents explain what is going on.

+_This JSON is under construction; please excuse the mess._

 ```JSON
 {
     "name": "LuaGRUB 1.0.1: Developer's Notes",